AsmaaHassenIbrahem/Moodle-iOS/README.md

 - HTML-rich content is normalized before display where needed
 - The apps are intentionally scoped to the assignment requirements and keep the UI clean and simple

-## Submission Checklist

-1. Run Android from Android Studio
-2. Run iOS from Xcode
-3. Verify the Moodle API responses using the provided credentials or token
-4. Capture screenshots if required
-5. Push the repository to GitHub